bbilger/yabapal/_posts/2015-04-22-dpi-for-serverendpoints-in-jetty-and-java-se.md

 }
 ```

-This ServerEndpointConfig will serve as a base config for the actual AnnotatedServerEndpointConfig selected by Jetty.[0]
+This ServerEndpointConfig will serve as a base config for the actual AnnotatedServerEndpointConfig selected by Jetty (_I checked with annotated ServerEndpoints, only.
+I am not sure if this still works that way if your ServerEndpoint extends Endpoint._).
 The AnnotatedServerEndpointConfig will pick the values either from our base config or the annotated ServerEndpoint.

 Since we are now able to provide an **instance** of an additional ServerEndpointConfig.
 We are now able to indirectly inject instances into the ServerEndpoint like this (line 12 and 13).